mmh9xx/MidtermProject/headersandlists.md

-# Lists of My Favorite Things
+# Lists of Lists of Some of My Favorite Things

 ### Dog Breeds
 - Husky